Signs of Impending Death After Stroke: What You Need to Know

 • Shallow, gasping, or labored breathing

-• Bluish tint to lips and fingernails due to lack of oxygen
+• A bluish tint to lips and fingernails due to a lack of oxygen

 • Inability to cough or clear secretions from the lungs.